jcrowgey/neolo/README.md

-However, if you edit mary.txt such that instead of fleece, the poem's second line says ``Her pleece was white as snow.'', now neolo prints a neologism list along with it's regular output.
+However, if you edit mary.txt such that instead of fleece, the poem's second line says ``Her pleece was white as snow.'', now neolo prints a neologism list along with its regular output.

 ```
 user@computer:~/src/neolo$ ./neolo texts/mary.txt --dicts /usr/share/dict/words